Emerson College Admission Requirements

 |Admission Standards||Very High|

-Can I get into Emerson College?
-The school has a 46% acceptance rate.
+How hard is it to get into Emerson College and can I get accepted?
+The school has a 46% acceptance rate ranking it #19 in Massachusetts for lowest rate of acceptance.
 Last year, 4,772 out of 10,360 applicants were admitted making Emerson College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 16 percent.
 Emerson College typically accepts and attracts "B+" average high school students.
 Only 20% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|